junxit/us-congress-bills-115/metadata.md

 - 2017-02-15 — Introduced in House
 - 2017-02-15 — Introduced in House
 - 2017-02-15 — Referred to the House Committee on the Judiciary.
+- 2017-03-06 — Referred to the Subcommittee on the Constitution and Civil Justice.
+- 2017-06-28 — Committee Consideration and Mark-up Session Held.
+- 2017-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-10-16 — Placed on the Union Calendar, Calendar No. 252.
+- 2017-10-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-348.
+- 2017-10-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-348.